michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 ### Creating a Package Structure

-First, organize your files like this:
+First, organise your files like this:

 ```
 finance_tools/